zorkian/cascade/README.md

 The immediate effect is that anybody who is on the side of the partition without the root node will stop getting updates.

-At the moment, prodstate does not correct for partitions.
+At the moment, Cascade does not correct for partitions.
 Nodes will know when they stop receiving data, and the branches that lose connection to the root will retry, but no action is presently taken to address the situation.